hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Stats Manual](http://docs.mongodb.org/manual/reference/method/db.collection.stats)

-From the *Stats* tab you can obtain statistics about the selected collection.
+Using the *Stats* option, you can obtain statistics about the selected collection.

 ![](img/16.png)